Anthony Andrews: Personal life

-Andrews met actress Georgina Simpson of the Simpsons of Piccadilly department store family and they were married on 1 December 1971.
-They have three children.
+Andrews met actress Georgina Simpson, whose family owned the Simpsons of Piccadilly Department Store.
+They married on 1 December 1971 and have three children.

 Andrews survived a case of water intoxication in 2003.
 The condition, also known as hyponatraemia ("low blood sodium"), occurs when sodium ions in the body are diluted so far that nerves are unable to function properly.
 The condition has symptoms similar to those of dehydration, such as headaches, nausea and cramps.
 While performing as Henry Higgins in My Fair Lady, Andrews consumed up to eight litres of water a day.
 He lost consciousness and spent three days in intensive care.